vuhung16au/awesome-compose/wordpress-mariadb-redis/README.md

 - NGINX with reverse proxy and load balancing
 - phpMyAdmin for database management
 - HTTPS support with self-signed certificates
+- Health checks for all services to ensure automatic restarts

 ## Accessing Services